The Best Things to do with Two Days in Padua, Italy

 One more must-see in the Basilica is the elaborate baroque reliquary of Saint Anthony.
 Because Saint Anthony was a renowned preacher, the people in charge of such things were charged with preserving the saint's vocal cords and tongue.
 They're right there in silver vessels at the top of the staircase.
 You can definitely get close enough to identify the parts.

 There is also the tomb of Saint Anthony, which has a separate entrance at the front of the church, and has a pretty constant line of pilgrims paying homage and offering petitions to the Saint.
-But the most striking feature of the reverence of Saint Anthony is the separate reliquary chapel further down the left aisle of the Basilica.
-There, you can climb a short flight of stairs and come face to face – literally – with the preserved tongue of the Saint and the very odd Catholic tradition of reverence of saints' body parts.
+But the most striking feature of the reverence of Saint Anthony is the separate reliquary chapel mentioned above, with the preserved tongue of the Saint, according to the very odd Catholic tradition of reverence of saints' body parts.

 Padua University